facebookresearch/theseus/README.md

 See [tutorials](https://github.com/facebookresearch/theseus/blob/main/tutorials/), and robotics and vision [examples](https://github.com/facebookresearch/theseus/tree/main/examples) to learn about the API and usage.

-## Additional Information

-- Join the community on [Github Discussions](https://github.com/facebookresearch/theseus/discussions) for questions and sugesstions.
-- Use [Github Issues](https://github.com/facebookresearch/theseus/issues/new/choose) for bugs and features.
-- See [CONTRIBUTING](https://github.com/facebookresearch/theseus/blob/main/CONTRIBUTING.md) if interested in helping out.

 ## Citing Theseus

 If you use Theseus in your work, please cite the [paper](https://arxiv.org/abs/2207.09442) with the BibTeX below.